Femtosecond

 A femtosecond is a unit of time in the International System of Units (SI) equal to 10^{−15} or 1/1 000 000 000 000 000 of a second; that is, one quadrillionth, or one millionth of one billionth, of a second.

-For context, a femtosecond is to a second as a second is to about 31.71 million years; a ray of light travels approximately 0.3 μm (micrometers) in 1 femtosecond, a distance comparable to the diameter of a virus.
+A femtosecond is to a second, as a second is to approximately 31.69 million years.

+For context, a ray of light travels approximately 0.3 μm (micrometers) in 1 femtosecond, a distance comparable to the diameter of a virus.
+The first to make femtosecond measurements was the Egyptian Nobel Laureate Ahmed Zewail, for which he was awarded the Nobel Prize in Chemistry in 1999.
+Professor Zewail used lasers to measure the movement of particles at the femtosecond scale, thereby allowing chemical reactions to be observed for the first time.

 The word femtosecond is formed by the SI prefix femto and the SI unit second.
 Its symbol is fs.

 A femtosecond is equal to 1000 attoseconds, or 1/1000 picosecond.
 Because the next higher SI unit is 1000 times larger, times of 10−14 and 10−13 seconds are typically expressed as tens or hundreds of femtoseconds.